Why I Stay at a Job I Don’t Love

 Why do I stay?
-Well, for starters 1) it’s the most money I’ve ever made in my career and that means something to me.
+Well, for starters it’s the most money I’ve ever made in my career.
 In the Financially Independent Community, it’s all about increasing the gap.
 By that I mean, you have one of two choices in order to save more money:

 - You can lower your expenses and the amount you save by lowering your expenses and your current income equals the gap.